-This Oceania Riviera review tells you all you need to know about the premium, mid-sized cruise ship.
+This Oceania Riviera review tells you all you need to know about the luxury, mid-sized cruise ship.
 There are beautiful public areas as well as spacious staterooms and suites.
 Riviera also has seven great restaurants to choose from.
 Best of all, this luxurious cruise ship never feels crowded, even on sea days.
 Plus all meals, tea, coffee and water are included.

-Detailed Riviera review
+Detailed Riviera Review

 Riviera is one of the largest ships in the Oceania Cruises fleet.
 This Oceania Riviera review explains what makes her different.
 I tell you about the restaurants, as well as the bars and nightlife.
 There is a video tour of the Veranda Stateroom – the most popular type of room on Riviera.
 I also share insiders tips to help you make the most of your time on board.
 Click on the tabs above to go to each part of this Oceania Riviera review.